directus/directus/docs/cloud/accounts.md

 1. Login to the Cloud Dashboard using the Account you would like to destroy.
 2. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
 3. Toggle <span mi icon dngr>local_fire_department</span> and an input box will appear.
-4. Type your password, then click the **"Destroy Account"** button.
+4. Type in your password, then click the **"Destroy Account"** button.

 ::: danger DANGER!